 - Please provide the full account number in the following format XX-0-XXXXX-XXXX-XX (Fund-0-Dept.-Function-Location).

 - Use the “For Travel Only” section to list all expenses associated with the trip.
 This section includes College Direct Billed amounts such as credit card transactions for hotel/ airfare and/or purchase orders for registration fees.
-This section also includes an Employee Estimate of the Reimbursed amounts which are typically mileage and meals that the employee will be out of pocket.
+This section also includes an Employee Estimate of the Reimbursed amounts which are typically mileage, bridge and road tolls, and meals that the employee will be out of pocket.
 Please do not leave any parts to this section blank.
 If there are no costs associated with the trip please indicate so by marking these fields with zeros.

 - Attach the trip agenda, a list of co-travelers (if applicable), a MapQuest for mileage estimate (one page), and any other supporting documentation associated with the trip.

-- Supervisors, Directors, & Deans will check the estimates for reasonableness and for funds availability using the financial data found in WebAdvisor or Colleague.
-A budget transfer may be needed and should accompany the request to prevent delays in processing the form.
+- Supervisors, Directors, & Deans will check the estimates for reasonableness and for funds availability using the financial data found in Colleague.
+A budget transfer may be needed and should be generated prior to the request to prevent delays in processing the form.

 - A purchase order number will be issued by the Business Office and funds will be encumbered in the name of the employee for the amount listed as the Employee Estimate to be reimbursed.

 Complete a Travel Expense Voucher or a Request for Reimbursement of Mileage form upon returning from the trip as soon as possible.
 The form must be submitted within ten (10) business days upon returning to work but no later than sixty (60) days after incurring the expense.
 The college will follow IRS Revenue Ruling 2003-106 which states that a travel claim received later than sixty days after incurring the expense the reimbursed amount will be added to the taxable wages section of the W-2.
 Original receipts must accompany vouchers.
-The Comptroller may refuse to process expense vouchers submitted that are incomplete, late, or are missing receipts.
-A voucher must be received in the Business Office by noon on Wednesday in order to receive payment by Friday.
+The Director of Business Services and Cashiers Office and/or Director of Payroll and Accounts Payable may refuse to process expense vouchers submitted that are incomplete, late, or are missing receipts.
+A voucher must be received in the Business Office by noon on Wednesday in order to be processed that week.

 Rates for reimbursement are as follows: